japerezd/japerezd/README.md

 ## 💻 Front End Developer
 I'm from Veracruz, México and I'm a front end developer.
 In the future i would like to become a Full-Stack Web Developer.
 I really enjoy to build things and solve problems using JavaScript and libraries/frameworks like React or Vue.
 Also I'm very interested to learn in a long term mobile app development using either React Native or Flutter.

-You can check my little portfolio here 😀: https://japerezd.github.io/portfolio-resume/Portfolio/
+You can check my little portfolio [here](https://japerezd.github.io/portfolio-resume/Portfolio/)  😀

 ## 🚀 Skills
 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)